vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is the impact of adding a vTPM on a VM's performance?

 A vTPM is a low I/O device, so it has minimal impact on performance.
 However, there may be a slight increase in boot times due to the additional security measures being implemented.
 If a VM is encrypted, its swap files will also be encrypted.
-This may cause additional CPU overhead if the VM's memory is being paged to disk by ESXi due to resource overcommitment.
+This may cause additional CPU overhead if the VM's memory is being paged to disk by ESX due to resource overcommitment.

 ### Does a vTPM slow my workload down?

 A vTPM is such a low I/O device that, practically speaking, you won’t notice any performance difference.
 Guest OSes rarely access the TPM.
 Boot times may increase very slightly.

 When you encrypt a VM the swap files will also be encrypted, too.
-As such, there may be additional CPU overhead if your VM’s memory is being paged to disk by ESXi due to resource overcommitment.
+As such, there may be additional CPU overhead if your VM’s memory is being paged to disk by ESX due to resource overcommitment.

 ### How fast is a vTPM?